-A large number of private and public-sector employers, listed below, have come together to oppose any legislative or regulatory proposal that would amend New York State's Workers' Compensation Law to create an occupational disease or presumption for employees who have contracted COVID-19.
+The Business Council opposes this bill that would amend New York State's Workers' Compensation Law to create an occupational disease or presumption for employees who have contracted COVID-19.
 We all share concern for anyone who develops COVID symptoms and especially any worker who may have legitimately contracted the disease at work.
 However, we believe that it is imperative to accomplish the objective of taking care of New Yorkers in the most efficient way, without forfeiting federal dollars.

-The proposed legislation, S.8266 (Ramos) / A.10401 (Simotas), represents a drastic change to current state law.
+The proposed legislation, S.1241 (Ramos), represents a drastic change to current state law.
 It would give a presumption of disability to 100 percent of New York's private and public sector employees who have contracted COVID-19, thus shifting the cost of these workers' medical care, lost wages and other benefits to the workers' compensation system.
 Among the many concerns with the proposed legislation and other similar bills recently introduced, we are particularly concerned that expanding workers' compensation in this way would interfere with available federal funding and other funding likely to come in future federal stimulus packages.

 - Income replacement is already available for sick workers.
 The federal Pandemic Unemployment Assistance (PUA) provided under the CARES Act is available for employees who remain employed but are unable to work due to COVID symptoms. - Coverage under §2102(a)(3)(A) includes as a "covered individual" one who is "not eligible for regular compensation" under state or federal law and is "unable or unavailable to work" because "the individual has been diagnosed with COVID-19 or is experiencing symptoms of COVID-19 and seeking a medical diagnosis."
-Telemedicine diagnosis is sufficient. - Importantly, this federal funding would be offset by disqualifying income, which would include workers' compensation payments.
+Telemedicine diagnosis is sufficient.\ - Importantly, this federal funding would be offset by disqualifying income, which would include workers' compensation payments.
 By enacting this legislation, the Legislature would be shifting 100 percent of the costs from the federal government to New York employers.
 All politics aside, shifting the burden from the federal government to anyone in New York is bad policy for all New Yorkers.